Hey Kids! Did you know that hippopotamus are considered one of Africa’s most dangerous animals?

 What is a Hippopotamus?

-There are 2 types of Hippos.
+There are two types of Hippos.
 The Common Hippo and the Pygmy Hippo.

 What does Hippopotamus Look Like?

-Hippos have a really large mouth.
-A hippo can open their mouth wide enough to fit a 4-foot child inside!
+Hippos have a really large mouths.
+A hippo can open its mouth wide enough to fit a 4-foot child inside!